 Madison Pacific Properties Inc. announces results of Annual General Meeting

-/EIN News/ -- VANCOUVER, British Columbia, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Madison Pacific Properties Inc. (TSX: MPC and MPC.C) (the Company), reports the voting results of the Annual General Meeting of its shareholders held February 23, 2023 in Vancouver, British Columbia.
+VANCOUVER, British Columbia, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Madison Pacific Properties Inc. MPC (the Company), reports the voting results of the Annual General Meeting of its shareholders held February 23, 2023 in Vancouver, British Columbia.

 The following seven nominees were re-elected as directors of the Company by the following votes: